Abortion in Montana: Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion death in the state.
 In 1990, 84,000 women in the state faced the risk of an unintended pregnancy.
 Between 2011 and 2014, the abortion rate in Montana declined 26%.
 In 2013, among white women aged 15–19, there were 180 abortions, 0 abortions for black women aged 15–19, 10 abortions for Hispanic women aged 15–19, and 0 abortions for women of all other races.
 In 2014, 56% of Montana adults said in a poll by the Pew Research Center that abortion should be legal while 38% believed it should be illegal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 57% of Montanans said that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 5.4 deaths per 1,000 live births.

 Abortion financing

 Seventeen states including Montana use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, thirteen of which are required by State court orders to do so.
 In 2010, the state had 422 publicly funded abortions, of which were 5 federally funded and 417 were state funded.

 In 2018, women in Flathead Valley were waiting for insurance companies to pay for IUDs or implants.
 While waiting for the company to pay, they got pregnant and ended up getting an abortion.